Catch and Kill: Further developments

 On August 23, 2018, The New Yorker published an article by Adam Entous and Farrow stating that top aides of the Trump White House circulated a conspiracy memo entitled "The Echo Chamber" about Obama aides.

 On September 14, 2018, Farrow and Jane Mayer published information pertaining to an allegation of sexual assault by United States Supreme Court nominee, Brett Kavanaugh.
 The woman making the allegation was revealed to be professor Christine Blasey Ford, who would go on to testify during a Senate Judiciary Committee hearing against Kavanaugh, before his successful confirmation to the Supreme Court.

 In early 2019, Farrow said he and another journalist received demands from American Media, Inc. (AMI) that sought to extort or blackmail him.

 In the New York Times Ben Smith wrote in 2020 that some quotes in the book were denied by sources in the two chapters dealing with Matt Lauer's relationship with a subordinate – which unquestionably had led to Lauer admitting wrongdoing, apologizing and leaving NBC.
 Brooke Nevils says in the book that Lauer additionally used some intimate positions which she hadn't agreed to use.

 Reviews

-Overall, the book has received positive reviews.
 The New York Times, The Guardian, Los Angeles Times, and NPR all reviewed the book positively, praising its reporting as important.
 Erin Keane also wrote in Salon that Catch and Kill was a "cinematic page turner", adding that a "compelling book that readers can't help but want to finish can make an impact."
 In a review for The Hollywood Reporter, Stephen Galloway called the book a "monumental work of journalism", but also wrote that its writing style was lacking.